 Who doesn’t find overnight charging convenient?

 The problem is that charging overnight usually means you’ll only turn off the switch when you wake up.
-The electric scooter can overcharge in that time, and while that may not be a problem once in a while, you shouldn’t do it regularly.
+The electric scooter can overcharge at that time, and while that may not be a problem once in a while, you shouldn’t do it regularly.

 You won’t notice it immediately, but the bad charging habit will eventually decrease the lifespan of your electric scooter.